-With the General Data Protection Regulation (GDPR) compliance now in place, many organizations find themselves at a compliance crossroads.
+Since the General Data Protection Regulation (GDPR) regulation came into force, many organizations find themselves at a compliance crossroads.
 Where processes and procedures have been created or amended to comply with the regulations, organizations frequently find themselves uncertain as to whether those measures implemented will be sufficient to meet compliance obligations.

 Our two-day GDPR Implementer/Auditor training course is designed to help remove that uncertainty.
 The course is aimed at stakeholders within organizations who are accountable for ensuring compliance with the GDPR.